Google Analytics tags

 Applying the new film:

-• Use a spray bottle with water and a very little wetting agent or dish detergent to wet down the side of the car while applying the new plastic sheet.
-This will allow the new guard to float around for positioning;
+• Use a spray bottle with water and a very small amount of wetting agent or a drop of dish detergent to wet down the side of the car while applying the new plastic sheet.
+This will allow the new guard to float around for positioning.

 #stoneguards